 What is neuroblastoma?

-Neuroblastoma is a form of cancer that starts in certain types of very early forms of nerve cells found in an embryo or fetus.
+Neuroblastoma is a type of cancer that starts in certain very early forms of nerve cells found in an embryo or fetus.
 (The term neuro refers to nerves, while blastoma refers to a cancer that affects immature or developing cells).
-This type of cancer occurs in infants and young children.
+This type of cancer occurs most often in infants and young children.
 It is rarely found in children older than 10 years.

 About the sympathetic nervous system

 The nervous system consists of the brain, spinal cord, and the nerves that reach out from them to all areas of the body.
 The nervous system is essential for thinking, sensation, and movement, among other things.

 Part of the nervous system also controls body functions we are rarely aware of, such as heart rate, breathing, blood pressure, digestion, and other functions.
 This part of the nervous system is known as the autonomic nervous system.

 The sympathetic nervous system is part of the autonomic nervous system.
 It includes: